hyuntaekim1738/ReactPhotoBoard/README.txt

 Run "npm create vite@latest" and select React and then TypeScript.
 Follow the given instructions.
 Run "npm install react-router-dom" to get React Routing.
 Run using "npm run dev" command to run the program.
-Uses bootstrap using the command npm install bootstrap@latest.
+Uses bootstrap using the command "npm install bootstrap@latest".

 Functions to implement:
 Authentication - Login and Signup pages